hhariri/hhariri.github.io/_posts/2018-09-02-learning-to-play-the-guitar.md

 <br/>
 **User contributed songs are no more**.
 One cool thing about it was the ability to create your own songs and have others contribute songs.
-People would have for instance versions of a Pink Floyd song which you could use to learn.
+People would upload for instance a Pink Floyd song which you could use to learn.
 Unfortunately they got rid of all of this, promising something better.
 That better thing is a what I mentioned above - a bunch of famous songs that they're gradually building up.
 However, this is not available in all countries, and also requires a Premium subscription (i.e. goes from 9.99 euros a month to 14.99 a month), a subscription which previously was about having multiple instruments.
 Something tells me that they realised the whole business model of playing multiple wasn't really working out.
 It's a shame to be honest.

 <br/>
 **Lack of theory**.
 The theory path really lacks contents.
 It shows you the very basic but stops short of explaining much around music theory.